yguitton/training-material/topics/microbiome/tutorials/metasbt/tutorial.md

 > > >
 > > > 1.
 The k-mer size is the length of the short DNA/RNA sequences (k-mers) that are extracted from the genomes and stored in the Bloom filters.
 > > > 2.
 The MetaSBT database is actually a directory containing multiple files.
 Compressing it into a single `.tar.gz` file makes it much easier to manage and pass to other tools or share it with other users within Galaxy.
 > > > 3.
-Although we selected the whole set of genomes in our history `*.fna.gz`, the input table with the mapping between the the name of the genomes and their complete taxonomic labels does not report any information about four genomes.
+Although we selected the whole set of genomes in our history `*.fna.gz`, the input table with the mapping between the name of the genomes and their complete taxonomic labels does not report any information about four genomes.
 Thus, they are automatically excluded.
 This has been done on purpose specifically for this tutorial.
 We are now going to use these three of these missing genomes for updating the database!
-> > {: .solution }
-> {: .question}
-{: .hands_on}

 We now have a database containing the genomic information for a specific selection of viral species.